zinic/crawl/core.md

 Some armors may restrict movement and therefore come with a negative mobility check modifier.
 Some heavier armors may also require a certain strength check modifier from the character.

 Lastly, some armors may include an energy point cost representing the amount of effort required to equip or unequip it.

+##### Armor Penetration

+Some attacks may grant `Armor Penetration` instead of damage.
+Armor penetration acts just like normal damage save for one minor exception: armor penetration may only reduce the target's effective armor values - armor penetration **may not** cause **direct damage**.

 #### Attacking from Behind